caligari87/ObAddon/readme.md

 # ObAddon

-A repository of community-built prefabs and other enhancements for [Oblige 7.70](http://oblige.sourceforge.net/).
+A repository of new features, enhancements, and an extensive library of community-built prefabs for [Oblige 7.70](http://oblige.sourceforge.net/).

 ## Community
 Currently, the Oblige community resides on an unofficial Discord server since the official forums were shut down.
 You may join us at the following link: